-When facing new challenges and life changes like attending a new school or starting a new phase of your life, how do you cope with the anxieties that can come along with that?
+When facing new challenges and life changes or starting a new phase of your life, how do you cope with the anxieties that can come along with it?

 When facing challenges like this, I cope with the anxieties by making sure I am well informed on the changes, planning (subject to adjustments), and pursuing a step-by-step approach.

 When you reflect on your life to this point, what are you most proud of?

 When I reflect on my life to this point, I am most proud of myself for graduating high school with a Standard Diploma after being told I probably would never have, becoming more independent and being able to speak for myself about my autism to others.

 What are some of your goals for the future?